semir-t/avr/examples/mmc_sd/README.md

 Low level MMC/SD card drive.

 ## About
 This is a easily portable low level MMC/SD card drive.
-Current version supports MMC and SDv1 cards, but only MMC was properly tested so there is no guarantee for SDv1 cards.
-This library contains basic functions for initializatiing MMC/SD card, and for reading/writing data to 512B sectors.
+Current version supports all type of SD/MMC cards This library contains basic functions for initializatiing MMC/SD card, and for reading/writing data to 512B sectors.

 With minor modifications, this library can be used as a core drive for Elm Chans [FatFS](http://elm-chan.org/fsw/ff/00index_e.html)